idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 !style! halign=left
 Continue on to see more examples and tuturials using MOOSE!
-However, most of the next section is geared towards building your own application.
+However, most of the next section is geared towards developing your own application.
 !style-end!

 !content pagination use_title=True